assanlaye/role-based-cms/README.md

 (Refer to `backend/src/routes/` for exact routes and request shapes.)

-**Deployment (recommended — local or external host)** This repository is split into `frontend/` (Angular) and `backend/` (Express).
-You can host each separately — for example, serve the frontend as a static site and run the backend on any Node host (Heroku, Render, DigitalOcean, etc.).

-Quick production build & deploy notes:
-- Frontend: build with `npm run build` in `frontend/` and deploy the output directory from `dist/` (or your configured Angular build output).
-- Backend: deploy the `backend/` folder to any Node environment; ensure the environment variables described above are set and the process runs `npm start`.

-Important:
-- Ensure CORS and API base URLs are configured so the frontend can reach the backend.
-- If you prefer a single-host monorepo deployment, adapt the host's configuration to serve the frontend static files and forward `/api` to the backend.

 **Testing & Troubleshooting**
 - After starting backend and frontend locally, register or log in with `admin@cms.com` / `admin123` to access admin features.
 - Use the `seed` scripts if roles or SuperAdmin are missing.